Beyond Worst-Case Online Allocation via Dynamic Max-min Fairness: Introduction

-\item[] \textbf{Bounded distribution} (\cref{cor:indep:density}): More generally, when an agent's value distribution pdf is lower and upper bounded by $\l_1, \l_2$, respectively, then choosing $\b = \sqrt{\nicefrac{2\l_1\a}{\l_2}}$ gives
+where $U_i[t]$ is agent $i$'s utility in round $t$.
+This bound is not directly useful as it is expressed in terms of $\vstar_i(\b)$ and not the ideal utility $\vstar_i(\a_i)$.
+However, it gives us a parameterized set of guarantees for all $\b$, which hold without the \dmmf mechanism having any knowledge about the agents (e.g., their distributions) and can be optimized by the agent to get setting-specific results.
+We showcase this with multiple examples that exhibit the richness of $\b$-aggressive policies. \begin{itemize} \item \textbf{Uniform distribution}: A demonstration of \cref{eq:intro:general_bound} is when agent $i$'s value is uniformly distributed and $\a_i$ is small ($\leq 1/8$): setting $\b = \sqrt{2\a_i}$ guarantees a $1 - \sqrt{2\a_i}$ fraction of her total ideal utility $\vstar_i(\a_i) \tau$.
+Note that the agent requests much more aggressively than her fair share suggests (since $\sqrt{2\a_i}\gg \a_i$).
+However, by doing so, she improves her guaranteed fraction of ideal utility from $1/2$ to $1 - \sqrt{2\a_i}$, which is \textbf{close to optimal} as $\a_i \to 0$ (i.e., in a `large market' setting).

-In large market settings, this is near optimal; more specifically, under bounded distributions and equal shares across all agents, every agent loses $\order*{\nicefrac{1}{\sqrt{n}}}$ fraction of her ideal utility.
+\item \textbf{Bounded distributions} (\cref{cor:indep:density}): More generally, when an agent's value distribution pdf is lower and upper bounded by $\l_1, \l_2$, respectively, then choosing $\b = \sqrt{\nicefrac{2\a_i\l_1}{\l_2}}$ guarantees a $1 - \sqrt{\nicefrac{2\a_i\l_2}{\l_1}}$ fraction of her ideal utility.
+Similar to before, in large market settings, this is near optimal.

-\item[] \textbf{Bernoulli values} (\cref{cor:indep:bernoulli}): If the agent's value in each round is Bernoulli distributed (i.e., ON/OFF, or more generally, high/low), with probability of ON states being $p$, then by using a $p$-aggressive policy, the agent can realize utility up to every round $t$
+\item \textbf{Bernoulli distributions} (\cref{cor:indep:bernoulli}): If the agent's value in each round is Bernoulli distributed (i.e., ON/OFF, or more generally, high/low), with probability of ON states being $p$, then by using a $p$-aggressive policy, the agent can realize a $\frac{\max\{\a_i, p\}}{\a_i + p - \a_i p}$ fraction of her ideal utility.
+In particular, if either $p \gg \a_i$ or $\a_i \gg p$ (i.e., the probability of ON is higher/lower than her fair share), then the above guarantee approaches $\vstar(\a_i) \tau - \order{1}$.
+This result shows the brittleness of worst-case results, which always concern Bernoulli distributions.
+For example, \cref{thm:imp:ind}, which shows no mechanism can guarantee more than $1 - 1/e$ fraction of ideal utility, uses Bernoulli distributions with exactly $p = \a_i$.